-There is increasing concern that climate change is occurring and may have dramatic effects on human activity if no aggressive remediation steps are taken.
+There is increasing concern regarding climate change and its potential dramatic effects on human activity if no aggressive remediation steps are taken.
 Legislative developments with respect to reductions in greenhouse gas emissions may result in increased energy, transportation and raw material costs.